openshift-online/ocm-support-cli/README.md

 ```
 --first                If true, returns only the first accounts that matched the search instead of all of them (default behaviour).
---fetchQuota           If true, includes the organization quota.
+--fetch-quota          If true, includes the organization quota.
---fetchSubscriptions   If true, includes the organization subscriptions.
+--fetch-subscriptions  If true, includes the organization subscriptions.
---fetchLabels          If true, includes the organization labels.
+--fetch-labels         If true, includes the organization labels.
---fetchCapabilities    If true, includes the organization capabilities.
+--fetch-capabilities   If true, includes the organization capabilities.
---fetchSkus            If true, returns all the resource quota objects for the organization.
+--fetch-skus           If true, returns all the resource quota objects for the organization.
 -h, --help             help for get
 ```

 ##### Examples
 * Get the first organization by its externalID: `ocm support get organizations [organizationExternalID] --first`
-* Get the organization and include its subscriptions: `ocm support get organizations [organizationID] --fetchSubscriptions`
+* Get the organization and include its subscriptions: `ocm support get organizations [organizationID] --fetch-subscriptions`
-* Get all organizations for an organizationExternalID and include its labels `ocm support get organizations [organizationExternalID] --fetchLabels`
+* Get all organizations for an organizationExternalID and include its labels `ocm support get organizations [organizationExternalID] --fetch-labels`
-* Get all organizations for an organizationEBSAccountID and include its capabilities `ocm support get organizations [organizationEBSAccountID] --fetchCapabilities`
+* Get all organizations for an organizationEBSAccountID and include its capabilities `ocm support get organizations [organizationEBSAccountID] --fetch-capabilities`
-* Get the first organization and include its quota: `ocm support get organizations [organizationID] --first --fetchQuota`
+* Get the first organization and include its quota: `ocm support get organizations [organizationID] --first --fetch-quota`
-* Get all organizations for an organizationExternalID and include its SKUs: `ocm support get organizations [organizationExternalID] --fetchSkus`
+* Get all organizations for an organizationExternalID and include its SKUs: `ocm support get organizations [organizationExternalID] --fetch-skus`

 #### Getting a subscription